AlvaroSapata/translator/README.md

 ## Features

 - Select source and target languages.
-- Real-time translation of input text.
+- Real-time translation of input text and voice.
 - Swap source and target languages.
 - Copy translation to the clipboard.
-- Read translation aloud.
+- Read input and output messages aloud.
+- Microphone to detect voice and transcript it
 - Button to clear the input text.

 ## Technologies Used